Rejean-McCormick/abstract-wiki-architect/docs/FRAMES_EVENT.md

 * as standalone frames for historical events, discoveries, matches, etc.,
 * as building blocks for timelines and richer narrative structures.

-At runtime, the concrete Python type is `semantics.types.Event`.
+At runtime, the core generic event type is `semantics.types.Event`.
 In the public NLG API, this is aliased as `EventFrame`.

+The canonical registry key for the generic event frame is `frame_type = "event.generic"`.
+Other event-family frames (e.g. `event.life`, `event.historical`, `event.sports`) are thin specializations that reuse the same underlying `Event` structure.

-> Implementation status: the `event` pipeline and `generate_event` helper are wired at the API level but do not yet have a dedicated engine; callers should expect placeholder/empty output until an event engine is implemented.
+> Implementation status: the event-family frames (`event.*`) and the `generate_event` helper are wired at the API level but do not yet have a dedicated engine; callers should expect placeholder/empty output until an event engine is implemented.

 ---